prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 2024/10/07 18:38:27 Post "http://otel-collector-opentelemetry-collector.monitoring.svc.cluster.local:14268/api/traces": dial tcp 10.119.252.93:14268: connect: connection refused
 ```

+This may take a few minutes to complete.
 Delete the deployment when you see the above EOF and connection refused errors.

 ```bash
 $ k -n monitoring delete deployments.apps traces-generator-deployment